 Art doesn’t owe me (or anyone) any favors.
 It didn’t sell on becoming an artist like it was talking you into a time share.
 Art says, “You want to be an artist?
 Great.
 Best of luck,” and then it walks away, probably on its way to a gallery opening in the West Village, and leaves you to do the rest.
 Continue reading Art: It’s Just Not That Into Me (Or Most of Us)

 Billy Osogo I love creating art as much I love consuming it.
 There’s something surreal about participating in the process of creation.
 To see the end product come from almost nothing.
 A blank page.
 A blank canvass.
 Plain clay.
 A blank sheet of music.
 Tabula rasa.
-Here are a few good words to help in … More ON LIVING AS A CREATIVE
+Here are a few good words to help in your creative journey.
+Courage “I believe this is the central … Continue reading ON LIVING AS A CREATIVE

 Billy Osogo : Hector Garcia and Francesc Miralles delivered one of the most beautiful pieces of art when they wrote Ikigai.
 Ikigai is a Japanese word that put simply translates to: “The happiness of always being busy.”
 The authors write on a broad spectrum of Japanese life.
 One of the things that’s stuck with me is what they wrote regarding art: “Art, in all its … Continue reading WHAT’S ART GOT TO DO WITH IT?

 Hi.
 SnapDragon here.
 It’s been awhile.
 And who knows why, really.
 I mean, I do have a toddler.
 I tend to the house and home.
 I technically work full-time, although it’s more like a part-time, online gig at the moment.
 (No complaints.
 But it still takes up minutes of my day.)
 And by the time I have an hour to myself–with a cat or two … Continue reading SnapDragon Speaks: On Thought-Jelly.